 Secretary of State Brian Kemp — a Republican running for governor in 2018 — oversees Georgia's elections and is the main defendant.
 On Thursday, he blamed the wipe on "the undeniable ineptitude" of Kennesaw State's elections center.
 His spokeswoman told the AP that Kemp's office did not order the destruction and did not know of it beforehand.

 Kennesaw State officials have not responded to the AP's request to know who ordered the server wiped or why they did not keep an image before deleting its data.

 Emails in the open records request show that a senior university engineer instructed technicians to wipe the server's hard drives.
 The university's press office said in a statement Thursday that the instruction followed "standard operating procedures."

 The Atlanta FBI, which made an image of the server when it temporarily took custody in March, would not say whether it retained that copy — or whether it has done a forensic examination to determine whether the server was accessed by hackers and had files altered.

 The state attorney general's office, Kemp's lawyer in the case, notified the court Wednesday of its intent to subpoena the FBI for the image.

 WAS IT A CRIME TO DESTROY THE DATA?

 Legal briefs are due Oct.
-30, after which Presiding Judge Amy Totenberg would weigh their motion to dismiss the case.
+30, after which Presiding Judge Amy Totenberg will weigh their motion to dismiss the case.
 Meantime, Georgia's legislature has begun discussing replacing the state's 15-year-old elections system with modern equipment that includes an auditable paper trail at an estimated cost of at least $100 million.